 All N-Series Tractors - Ford-Ferguson 9N, 2N, and Ford 8N

 I am not in the used, rebuilt, or new tractor parts business.
 I do not have a complete inventory of tractor parts.
-However, I always have some "stuff" on hand (just ask my wife).
+However, (pack-rat that I am) there is always a bunch of "stuff" hanging on nails or from rafters in the shop (just ask my wife).

 |PART NAME - DESCRIPTION||FORD PART NUMBER||CURRENT VENDORS||VENDOR PART NUMBER|

 |Carb Rebuild Kit||9N 9590||NAPA||2-1401|

 |Front Dist Cap||9N 12106||NAPA|

 |Front Dist Condenser||9N 12300||NAPA|

 |Front Dist Special Brass screw||just8ns.com||91A12159|